In the beginning...

 Then, legendary bass player Rik Fox walked through the Woodstock Studios door.
 The story of Fox's life and musical career could fill five books.
 He dated KISS drummer Peter Criss' sister in 1972/73, and watched KISS rehearse in their NYC loft even before Ace Frehley joined the band.
 He was the original bass player in WASP, and would later play in STEELER with Yngwie Malmsteen.
 Punky offered Rik the job, but Rik would only accept if his guitar player Howard could join the band, too.
 Punky declined, and Rik and Howard would go on to form SIN.
-At right is Rik on the far left with the first version of WASP (photo courtesy Rik Fox)

 At the end of March, twenty-year-old bass player and Southern California native Michael Williams-St. John answered the MUSIC CONNECTION ad (he soon dropped the St. John and shortened his name to Michael Williams).
 Michael had been in numerous bands, among them JAGGED EDGE, FAZE (featuring Jess Arnell on vocals, who later found fame on MTV), TYGRESS (who opened for SLAYER quite a bit), and ROADWORK, a band that played halls and parties mainly in the South Gate area of Southern California.
 Most notably, however, was Michael's stint with the original incarnation of ARMORED SAINT.
 Joey Vera was under contract with THE GREG LEON INVASION when John Bush, Dave Prichard, Phil Sandoval and Gonzo first got together, and having played with John previously in a couple of bands, Michael was asked to join.
 This lineup played a dozen shows and recorded the band's very first demos, but soon Michael wanted to move on.